Menu Icon

 Summarize your paper in a brief, structured abstract and keep it between 150-250 words.

-• Tables and Figures
+• APA Tables and Figures

-Number tables and figures in the order they appear, provide clear titles and sources for tables and figures
+Number tables and figures in the order they appear, provide clear titles and sources for tables and figures.

 Here is a detailed breakdown of each structural element of an APA formatted document.